There are two main types of doulas:

-We are happy to hear what you’re looking for to set you up with interviews with the doulas who best fit your needs.
-This way you don’t have to sift through the site looking at each person’s profile.
-Of course, we’re happy if you do that too.
-Based on 2 or 3 questions, we can connect you with the 2-3 doulas who most closely fit what you’re looking for.
-We can even coordinate scheduling if you like.
+We are happy to do an intake with you to find the doulas who best fit your needs.
+Based on 2 or 3 questions, we can connect you with the 2-4 doulas who most closely fit what you’re looking for.
+We will even coordinate scheduling!
 Just call us to set things up at 1-877-BIRTH36 (247-8436).

 A Postpartum Doula:

 A postpartum doula is someone trained in helping new parents get through those first few weeks with their newborn.

 Their role is broad, and can vary from family to family, depending on needs.
 From help with breastfeeding, to help with older children, education on newborn care, house keeping, running errands, and anything else you need help with.
 Some parents find after birth that they need an extra set of hands.
 If Mom is having a bit of trouble recovering from a cesarean section or other difficult labor, or just needs the extra support, some parent find the additional support invaluable.

 A doula is not there to take-over your role as a parent.
 She is there to help you fill-in the gaps that your own mother/aunt/sister/neighbor would have filled for you a hundred years ago when we all lived in small communities.
 A doula will help you feel more confident as a new parent, so you’re ready to continue your journey after she leaves.